apache/nuttx/configs/p112/README.txt

 trying to compile and link when we really only want dependencies.
 I did not spend very much time trying to solve the problem; I assume that it is not too difficult.

+2014-9-15: There has been a lot of change to the address environment APIs with the inegration of address environments on the Cortex-A.  It is likely that there is some breakage due to incompatibilities with the Z180's mini-MMU.